 If district resources are inadequate or inappropriate, requests for assistance can be passed to State via the State Disaster Coordination Centre (SDCC).

-Finally, when State resources are inadequate or inappropriate, Australian Government support can be obtained through the Department of Home Affairs (DHA).
+Finally, when State resources are inadequate or inappropriate, Australian Government support can be obtained through the National Emergency Management Agency (NEMA).